The Nine Chapters on the Mathematical Art: Significance

 The word jiu, or "9", means more than just a digit in ancient Chinese.
 In fact, since it is the largest digit, it often refers to something of a grand scale or a supreme authority.
 Further, the word zhang, or "chapter", also has more connotations than simply being the "chapter".
 It may refer to a section, several parts of an article, or an entire treatise.
-Given these historical understanding of ancient Chinese, the book The Nine Chapters on the Mathematical Art is actually somewhat a mistranslation; it should really mean a grand book for mathematics.

 In this light, many scholars of the history of Chinese mathematics compare the significance of The Nine Chapters on the Mathematical Art on the development of Eastern mathematical traditions to that of Euclid's Elements on the Western mathematical traditions.
 However, the influence of The Nine Chapters on the Mathematical Art stops short at the advancement of modern mathematics due to its focus on practical problems and inductive proof methods as opposed to the deductive, axiomatic tradition that Euclid's Elements establishes.

 However, it is dismissive to say that The Nine Chapters on the Mathematical Art has no impact at all on modern mathematics.
 The style and structure of The Nine Chapters on the Mathematical Art can be best concluded as "problem, formula, and computation".
-This process of solving applied mathematical problems is now pretty much the standard approach in the field of applied mathematics.
+This process of solving applied mathematical problems can now be considered the standard approach in the field of applied mathematics.